 Edgeworthia chrysantha or Edgeworthia papyrifera is also commonly known as Mitsumata, Paperbush, or Oriental PaperBush.
 It is part of the Thymelaeaceae family of plants.
 It is native to China.
-It was named after Michael Pakenham Edgeworth (1812-1881), an Irish botanist, and chrysantha is a composite word from Greek chrysos and anthos which means golden flowers.
+It was named after Michael Pakenham Edgeworth (1812-1881), an Irish botanist.
+Chrysantha is a composite word from Greek chrysos and anthos which means “golden flowers”.

 The Japanese name Mistumata is due to the paper that is made from its bark.
 Edgeworthia chrysantha is a deciduous shrub.
 It flowers in early spring before the leaves appear.
-Edgeworthia chrysantha flowers are a rounded collection of smaller yellow flowers the grow out of hairy buds.
-The foliage is dark green, single alternate, lanceolate.
+Edgeworthia chrysantha flowers are a rounded cluster of smaller yellow flowers.
+They grow out of hairy buds.
+The foliage is dark green, single alternate, and lanceolate.

 Edgeworthia chrysantha grows to about 2.5m or 8ft.
-Plant it in the sun or partial shade in humus-rich, well-drained soil in a sheltered location.
+Grow it in the sun or partial shade.
+Plant it in humus-rich, well-drained soil in a sheltered location.
 Propagate through cuttings in summer.
 Edgeworthia chrysantha is disease-free and pest-free.
-It can tolerate temperatures as low as -5°C or 23°F.
+It tolerates temperatures as low as -5°C or 23°F.